-March 10 to 16 this year is National Multiple Sclerosis Awareness Week.
-I thought it would be a good time to update you on my wife’s disability.
+March 8 to 14 this year is National Multiple Sclerosis Awareness Week, which is a good time to update you on my wife’s disability.
 Angie was diagnosed with Relapsing-Remitting Multiple Sclerosis in July 1997.
 Over the years this has required us to adjust our lives to various stages of the disease, and increase my responsibilities as her caregiver.
-Her current diagnosis is Relapsing-Progressive Multiple Sclerosis, which means her disease has increased impact on her and our daily lives.
-Angie now uses a walker at home and a wheelchair any time we leave our home.
-Over this past year, we have been working well together to find a new life balance that supports both our needs to remain healthy physically, mentally, emotionally, and spiritually.
+Her current diagnosis is Secondary-Progressive Multiple Sclerosis, which means her disease increasingly impacts our daily lives.
+Angie now uses a wheelchair at all times, and with my recent back surgery, we also use a patient lift to move her in and out of the wheelchair, bed, chair, and restroom.
+In addition, we have purchased an accessibility conversion van.
+Needless to say, we have had to work hard this year to find new processes and rhythms in our lives.

 - MS is not contagious.